Random forest: Disadvantages

-While random forests often achieve higher accuracy than a single decision tree, they sacrifice the intrinsic interpretability present in decision trees.
+While random forests often achieve higher accuracy than a single decision tree, they sacrifice the intrinsic interpretability of decision trees.
 Decision trees are among a fairly small family of machine learning models that are easily interpretable along with linear models, rule-based models, and attention-based models.
-This interpretability is one of the most desirable qualities of decision trees.
+This interpretability is one of the main advantages of decision trees.
 It allows developers to confirm that the model has learned realistic information from the data and allows end-users to have trust and confidence in the decisions made by the model.
 For example, following the path that a decision tree takes to make its decision is quite trivial, but following the paths of tens or hundreds of trees is much harder.
 To achieve both performance and interpretability, some model compression techniques allow transforming a random forest into a minimal "born-again" decision tree that faithfully reproduces the same decision function.

-If it is established that the predictive attributes are linearly correlated with the target variable, using random forest may not enhance the accuracy of the base learner.
-Furthermore, in problems with multiple categorical variables, random forest may not be able to increase the accuracy of the base learner.
+Another limitation of random forests is that if features are linearly correlated with the target, random forest may not enhance the accuracy of the base learner.
+Likewise in problems with multiple categorical variables.